 1. The Nature of Iceland

 It goes without saying that the incredible nature of Iceland tops this list.
-The country proudly boasts Europe's most powerful waterfall Dettifoss; Europe's largest bird cliff Látrabjarg; and Europe's largest (or second-largest, but that doesn't have the same ring to it) glacier Vatnajökull―just to name a few of Iceland's most stunning pearls.
+The country proudly boasts Europe’s most powerful waterfall Dettifoss, one of Europe’s largest bird cliffs at Latrabjarg, and one of Europe’s largest glaciers, Vatnajokull, just to name a few of Iceland's most stunning pearls.

 Whether these magnificent attractions are in fact the biggest or brightest according to international standards, their beauty and allure can hardly be denied.
 Icelanders have always lived in close contact with their natural surroundings, having developed a deep relationship over the centuries.